Schools are going online in disasters, worsening disruption

 People are also reading…

 When Jackson's troubled water system left the city with dry taps and unflushable toilets for several days, school went online for a week.
-Enough water pressure was restored last week for children to go back in person, but the city remains under its seventh week of a boil-water advisory.
+Enough water pressure was restored last week for children to go back in person, and the boil-water notice was lifted Thursday after nearly seven weeks.

 Still, online learning compounded the disruption for children and teachers.
 Families waited in lines for hours to get water to drink or wash.
 Back at home, children slogged through internet classes, often with the whole family in the house once again.